rgutierrez-cotech/mac-dev-setup/README.md

     $ ipython qtconsole --ConsoleWidget.font_family="Consolas" --ConsoleWidget.font_size=13

 And since I'm lazy and I don't want to type or copy & paste that all the time, I'm going to create an alias for it.
-Create a `.extra` text file in your home directory with `$ subl ~/.extra` (I've set up `.bash_profile` to load `.extra`), and add the following line:
+Create a `.extra` text file in your home directory with `atom ~/.extra` (I've set up `.bash_profile` to load `.extra`), and add the following line:

 ```bash
 alias ipy='ipython qtconsole --ConsoleWidget.font_family="Consolas" --ConsoleWidget.font_size=13'
 ```

 Open a fresh terminal.
-Now when you run `$ ipy`, it will launch the QT Console with your configured options.
+Now when you run `ipy`, it will launch the QT Console with your configured options.

-To use the in-line Matplotlib functionality (nice for scientific computing), run `$ ipy --pylab=inline`.
+To use the in-line Matplotlib functionality (nice for scientific computing), run `ipy --pylab=inline`.

-### Numpy and Scipy

-The [Numpy](http://numpy.scipy.org/) and [Scipy](http://www.scipy.org/SciPy) scientific libraries for Python are always a little tricky to install from source because they have all these dependencies they need to build correctly.
-Luckily for us, [Samuel John](http://www.samueljohn.de/) has put together some [Homebrew formulae](https://github.com/samueljohn/homebrew-python) to make it easier to install these Python libraries.

-First, grab the special formulae (which are not part of Homebrew core):

-    $ brew tap samueljohn/python
-    $ brew tap homebrew/science

-Then, install the `gfortran` dependency (now in `gcc`) which we will need to build the libraries:

-    $ brew install gcc

-Finally, you can install Numpy and Scipy with:

-    $ brew install numpy
-    $ brew install scipy

-(It may take a few minutes to build.)

 ## Node.js